stillthinkingforaname/baitapvenha/README.md

-# baitapvenha
+# mywebsite
-đây là thử nghiệm tự học CSS và HTML.
-This project is free from AI
+This is my fisrt attemp to learning and playing around with html and css.
+This wesite is built from ground up with the love from me and the critism from many awesome peoples.